gateweaver/gateweaver/packages/docs/docs/configuration/endpoints.md

 # Endpoints

-An endpoint is a specific URL within your Proxy Server that accepts requests.
+An endpoint is a specific URL within your Server that accepts requests.
 Each endpoint is defined by a path, a target, and optional request and response modifications.
 You can also apply policies and middleware to an endpoint to enforce security, rate limiting, and other requirements.

 ## Configuration